jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 What other programming languages call class methods, Encircle calls friend commands of a class object.

 The object with private contents declares which other objects are its friends.
-The friendship does not automatically go both ways: the *befriended* has access to the privates of the friend, but the friend does not have access to the privates of the befriended.
+The friendship might not automatically go both ways: the *befriended* has access to the privates of the friend, but the friend might not have access to the privates of the befriended.
 For that you might have to establish a mutual friendship.

 #### Friend Relations